Child Exploitation is a growing and evolving threat.

 Enhance Empathy and Understanding

-Experience the world through a child’s eyes to foster greater empathy.
+Experience the world through a child’s eyes to foster greater empathy and understanding of their experiences.

 Identify Critical Warning Signs Early